Data as Voters: Core Set Selection Using Approval-Based Multi-Winner Voting: Results for S EJR

 For any approval-based multi-winner election $(N, C, \mathcal{A}, t)$, the rule S$2$EJR always outputs a committee of size less than or equal to $t$.

 \end{lemma}

 \begin{proof}

-We divide the operation of S$2$EJR into two parts: (i) iterations in which the maximum plausibility $p(c)$ is greater than or equal to $2$ for some candidate $c$; and (ii) iterations in which the maximum plausibility is equal to $1$.
+We divide the operation of S$2$EJR into two parts: (i) iterations in which the maximum (modified) EJR+ demand $\textrm{d}(c,W)$ is greater than or equal to $2$ for some candidate $c$; and (ii) iterations in which the maximum (modified) EJR+ demand is equal to $1$.

-At each iteration of part (i), a candidate is added to the set of winners such that (a) it is approved of by a set of voters $N^*$ of size at least $2 \frac{n}{q}$; and (b) each voter in $N^*$ approves of at most one of the candidates that have already been added to the set of winners.
+At each iteration of part (i), a candidate is added to the set of winners such that (a) it is approved of by a set of voters $N^*$ of size at least $2 \frac{n}{t}$; and (b) each voter in $N^*$ approves of at most one of the candidates that have already been added to the set of winners.
 This implies that each voter can belong to $N^*$ at most twice in the iterations corresponding to part (i).
 Suppose that part (i) comprises $j$ iterations.
-Then, at the end of part (i), the total number of voters that approve of at least one of the candidates in the set of winners are at least,
+Then, at the end of part (i), the total number of voters who approve of at least one of the candidates in the set of winners are at least:

 .